hamidb80/iterrr/readme.md

 > Once a young man approached the Prophet Muhammad and asked him for some advice.
-The Prophet replied, “Do not become angry,” and he repeated this three times”
+The Prophet replied, “Do not become angry,” and he repeated this three times

 # iterrr!
 iterate faster ... 🏎️.